rywiese/prioritizer/README.md

 `Categories`.

-The underlying data structure is a tree of FIFO queues supporting the novel `promote` operation, whereby an element is popped from a queue of a child node and appended to the queue of the parent node.
+The underlying data structure is a tree of FIFO queues supporting the novel `promote` operation, whereby an element is popped from the queue of a child node and appended to the queue of the parent node.

 Less formally, this is basically a generalized March Madness bracket.